gtscio/twin-webinar2-demo/README.md

 The dataset contains the following assets:

 * [identities](./dataset/identities).
 The identities (DID) of the actors involved (GIW, Exporter, FFW, UK FSA), together with the Notary service (that attests legal entities) and the Clearing House (that issues Compliance Credentials).
+This folder also contains the keys associated with the Verification Methods being published through each DID Document (registered on the IOTA Ledger).
 * [claims](./dataset/claims).
 The claims associated with the different entities involved.
 * [credentials](./dataset/credentials/).
 The credentials that are generated from the claims.
 * [templates](./dataset/templates).
 Templates needed to generate credentials.